microsoft/Olive/notebook/readme.md

 ```

 Then all the result JSONs will be produced under result/ .
 Also print the logs for the process in the terminal.
-Check if there is any error occurs.
+Check if there is any error.

 ### For Linux